Want to use less energy this summer and save some cash?

 Of course you do.

-The following list will help you keep your electric bills a little more manageable.
+The following list will help you keep your electric bills a little more manageable, and use less energy.

 Here’s what we recommend.